pouyakary/Pageman/README.md

 # Pageman
 At Kary Foundation we use a very rich stack to build web.
-We use languages higher languages like TypeScript and Less.
+We use higher languages like TypeScript and Less.
 And templating via Jekyll.
 However when it comes to writing content it gets hard.
-We use Legend for side commenting and we really loved to have C family like comments so that we could have had Kary Comments to manage our files.
+We use Markdown for normar content and Legend for side commenting.

+When it comes to having markdown, html and legend fixed together it really gets hard.
+Also HTML comments are horrible.
+As the foundation with most prestige on code management via commenting we need to have a C-family style of commenting so that we can bring Kary Comments into our document files.

-Pageman lets you mixup all these languages with kary comments.
-This is a file made possible with pageman technology:
+In order to have all the said factors we developed Pageman.
+A base that lets you mixup all these languages with kary comments.
+This is a file made possible with pageman's preprocess:

 ```
 ---